 A puppy shouldn’t be expected to make it more than one or two hours until he is around three months old.
 This means he might end up waking you up in the middle of the night.
 Do not be cranky with him just because you’re sleepy, it’s not his fault.

-Put your puppy on a regular feeding schedule.
+Putting your puppy on a regular feeding schedule, after the initial settling in, will aid in potty training.
 If you feed him at the same times every day, he will need to go potty around the same times too.
-If you free feed your dog (leave food out all the time) you won’t be able to regulate his eating to stabilize his potty-time patterns.

 (Of course at the beginning, we encourage free-feeding until your puppy becomes comfortable in your home).
 Always take your puppy out immediately after he wakes up in the morning and after naps, as well as after every meal, play or training time, and last thing before bed.